desbma/hddfancontrol/README.md

 * Use the `-t` or `--test` parameter, which will run some tests and detect the values at which the fans start and stop.
 However you need to have previously identified the PWM file (the `--pwm` parameter)
 * use the [pwmconfig tool](http://www.lm-sensors.org/wiki/man/pwmconfig).

+### Smooth fan speed adjustment

+Setting `--average` to a value > 1 prevents rapidly changing fan speeds.
+Target fan speed is then averaged over the last few intervals.
+Combining this option with a very narrow temperature window (e.g. 3 degrees), a minimum fan speed of zero and sufficiently powerful fans will essentially keep the drives at a near constant temperature.

 ### Drive auto spin down

 SATA drives can be configured to automatically spin down after a certain period of inactivity, which saves power.
 If your drives are configured to do so, you may notice that they do not spin down when HDD Fan control is running.